 Many individuals at Georgia Tech can answer questions and provide support for global site operations and development.
-For initial and general inquiries, contact Diana Robert in Global HR.
+For initial and general inquiries, contact Lori Jones in Global HR.
 For more specific issues, such as hiring foreign faculty and staff, export control and intellectual property concerns, international space leasing questions, etc., please contact the relevant individuals.
 For a list of key GT contacts, click here.

 When planning, setting up and managing programs in other countries there are many issues which need to be addressed.
 These involve host country tax and labor law compliance, as well as adequately addressing employee needs.
 For a list of important topics to consider during global program development, click here.

 The US Department of State provides a variety of useful information for US citizens working and studying overseas.
 For a detailed list of other helpful web links, including currency exchange, time zone planner, and Skype, click here.